Romainua/sui-val-bot/README.md

 ## Deploying

 1. Cloning this repo
+2. Run your PostgresSQL server (you can use Amazon RDS)
-2. Creating .env file into sui-val-bot dir with following info:
+3. Creating .env file into sui-val-bot dir with following info:

 ```
 TELEGRAM_BOT_TOKEN=<SOME_TOKEN>